chloeadriancreates/custom-react-table/README.md

 ![Table screenshot](https://github.com/chloeadriancreates/custom-react-table/blob/main/screenshot.png?raw=true)

-This 32kb component allows you to display complex data into a clean table, complete with pagination, a search system and sorting by each category.
+This 18kb React component allows you to display complex data into a clean table, complete with pagination, a search system and sorting by each category.
 Let's see how it works!

 ## Getting started